 ALL exposed individuals should leave the area. - 3.
 Immediately wash affected areas with soap and water, or if exposure to eyes or mucous membranes occurred, immediately flush affected area with water for 10-15 minutes.
 See exposure procedures for further information. - 4.
 After washing, Notify lab supervisor or Principal Investigator of the exposure (PI's 24-hour Emergency Contact Number: (XXX) XXX-XXXX). - 5.
 Go immediately to the RedMed Employee Health Clinic at the University Union Building or the Occupational Medical Clinic at the Redwood Health Center for medical evaluation and follow-up; contact information is below.
 After 5pm you will be seen by an Urgent Care Physician.
-After 8pm, or if the injury is serious/life threatening, go to the University of Utah Hospital Emergency Department or call an ambulance (911). - 6.
+After 8pm, or if the injury is serious/life threatening, go to the University of Utah Hospital Emergency Department or call an ambulance (911). - a.
+NOTE: In the event of an exposure to SARS-CoV-2 or a sample from a patient with COVID-19, call the clinic in advance. - 6.
 Ensure that the physician is aware of all materials that were being used at the time of exposure (e.g., virus, bacteria, human tissue, animal tissue, other potentially infected material).
 Take a completed copy of the risk assessment and treatment options of this SOP with you! - 7.
 Follow up with the physician at Occupational Medicine, as requested.

-RedMed Employee Health Clinic
+RedMed Employee Health Clinic 200 Central Campus Dr.

-200 Central Campus Dr. Salt Lake City, UT 84112
+Salt Lake City, UT 84112